jescott07/runge-kutta-method/lorenz_system/README.md

 # The Lorenz System

-To solve the Lorenz system presented in the main [README](.. /.. /main/README. md) we will use the Runge-Kutta method to solve the system of differential equations.
+To solve the Lorenz system presented in the main [README](../../main/README.md) we will use the Runge-Kutta method to solve an system of differential equations.
 To do so, we will build a module in Fortran which computes the solutions through this method, and then run it in Python to analyse the results.
-The implementation of this method and how we can run a Fortran module in Python was discussed before (please read this [README](.. /.. /conv/README. md).
+The implementation of this method and how we can run a Fortran module in Python was discussed before, to know more read this [README](../../main/conv/README.md).

 ## Build the Fortran Module